Funeral and Life Memorial Celebrant

 Servicing Greater Adelaide, Fleurieu, South Coast and Adelaide Hills Regions of South Australia

-This blog continues on the series ‘Is there anybody out there?”
-Feel free to read the previous chapters here
+This blog continues on the series ‘The journey of silence” Feel free to read the previous chapters here

 Writer’s note – this story started off with care for a recently widowed neighbour.
 But it is now gone to unexpected places, and seems to have taken on a life of its own.
 I trust you are enjoying this unfolding tale.